-Spending even 5 to 10 minutes on planning, every day, can be life changing.
-Consider these principles and guidelines in order to ensure effective planning
+Spending even 5 to 15 minutes a day on planning and working your lists can be life changing.
+Consider these principles and guidelines in order to ensure effective planning:

 Ask Yourself the Right Questions

 Prayerfully ask questions that can open you up to inspiration and vision.
 Based on your answers you might re-prioritize or even replace different projects and actions.

 What are my top goals?

 Are these really my top goals or is there something else or different?

 Within these goals what are my most important projects?

 As I look at these projects what are the most important actions?

 As it look at these actions what would be the most important actions for this week?